 Habitat for Humanity of the Marshall Area: This organization provides affordable housing for the disadvantaged through constructing homes in the Marshall area.
 When they are in a building phase, volunteers are needed on Saturday mornings from about 8 to 12.
-In late 2013 Habitat will begin a women’s build, with female volunteers needed every Saturday.
 To volunteer, contact Bruce Simon at email@example.com or 903-503-7733.
 For regular updates, you can also friend Habitat Marshall on Facebook.

 Heart'sWay Hospice of Northeast Texas: Hospice is a ministry that assists those at the end of life to have dignity and respect in their final days.
 It can be a very rewarding ministry.
 Students are needed to help with office work, visit patients, and carry out a variety of tasks.
 The location of the Marshall office is 205 E. Austin St. Take Hwy 80 towards 59; turn right on Lafayette to E. Austin; and turn right on E. Austin.
 Heart’sWay Hospice is on the right.
 For more information, contact Kim Jenkins at KimberlyJ@heartswayhospice.org or 903-295-1680.